-In May 2019, our board of directors adopted a stock repurchase program for up to \$15 million of our common stock.
-Although our board of directors has authorized the stock repurchase program, it does not obligate us to repurchase any specific dollar amount or number of shares, there is no expiration date for the stock repurchase program may be modified, suspended or terminated at any time and for any reason.
+In May 2019, our board of directors adopted a stock repurchase program for up to \$15 million of our common stock, of which \$10.5 million had been utilized as of March 31, 2021 leaving \$4.5 million remaining.
+Although our board of directors has authorized the stock repurchase program, it does not obligate us to repurchase any specific dollar amount or number of shares, there is no expiration date for the stock repurchase program, and the stock repurchase program may be modified, suspended or terminated at any time and for any reason.
 The timing and actual number of shares repurchased under the stock repurchase program will depend on a variety of factors, including the acquisition price of the shares, our liquidity position, general market and economic conditions, legal and regulatory requirements and other considerations.
 Our ability to repurchase shares may also be limited by restrictive covenants in our existing credit agreement or in future borrowing arrangements we may enter into from time to time.